 When the snow finally melts and the weather gets warmer, it goes without saying that it’s time for some spring cleaning.
 Although many gravitate toward the closets first, some don’t realize that other areas can accumulate winter clutter just as easily.
+When your closets are full, try under-the-bed storage ideas to clean out and declutter these spaces.

 To help prevent the buildup of dust and debris and add some extra organization, the area under the bed can serve as a valuable storage space.
 Every bedroom has a bed, which means each one has the possibility of a little extra storage capacity.
 When used intentionally, under-the-bed space could help lessen the burden on closets and cabinets.